Papyrus 72 Replica – 1 & 2 Peter,

 Many conservative scholars place 𝔓72 comfortably within the late 2nd to early 3rd century AD, making it one of the earliest substantial witnesses to these Petrine passages.

-This item is a modern replica, created for educational, artistic, and display purposes.
+This item is a modern replica, created for artistic and educational purposes.
+It is not an ancient artifact.